 To ensure Shenandoah University receives your FAFSA, be sure to list our Federal School Code: 003737.

 The FAFSA must be filed each academic year in order to be considered for financial aid, with the exception of Shenandoah University’s academic scholarships.

-The FAFSA will have two major upcoming changes.
+Beginning with the 2017-18 academic year, the FAFSA will have two major changes.
 The FAFSA will be available October 1 instead of January 1 and the FAFSA will also now use tax information from two years ago, the prior prior year.
-This means the 2017-2018 FAFSA will be available October 1 and will use 2015 tax information.
+This means the 2017-2018 FAFSA and all subsequent FAFSA’s will be available October 1 and will use prior-prior year tax information.

 Please note: Shenandoah must have your social security number on file to match your FAFSA results with your student account.
 Therefore, you cannot receive any federal aid package until your social security number is on file.
-Please call Hornet Central at 540-665-4514 to provide your number.
-For security purposes never email you social security number.
+Please call Financial Aid at 540-665-4538 to provide your number.
+For security purposes, never email you social security number.